amberyli/CASA-thesis/pic/readme.md

-Here are the pictures used in final draft of writing
+Here are the pictures used in final draft of writing,

+Notice that the tables included in thesis are not uploaded to here.